History of School

 In the time since the founding of the school, Notre Dame has developed one of the most respected arts programs in the area, was recognized as a Top 50 Catholic School by the Catholic School Honor Roll four times, received the prestigious Exemplary Athletic Program Award by the Michigan High School Athletic Association, and became the first Catholic school in the nation to offer all three levels of the International Baccalaureate.

-Today, over 1,000 students attend classes at Notre Dame’s Pontiac campus.
+Today, more than 1,100 students attend classes at Notre Dame’s Pontiac campus.
 In 2013, the school’s lower division moved from Waterford to a new facility on the Pontiac campus.

 Independent of the Archdiocese of Detroit